Belarus leader relishes reputation as dictator

 Belarus also has a $12-billion debt pile, a large amount for a country which Lukashenko says has an annual gross domestic product of about $60 billion.

-Despite this, stability has been his by-word for two decades as he waged war on corruption and as neighboring Russia wilted under mafia-style crime, violence and sometimes political chaos.
+Despite this, stability has been his by-word for two decades as he waged war on corruption and as neighbouring Russia wilted under mafia-style crime, violence and sometimes political chaos.

 "A simple nation put me in this chair.
 I have never moved away from my promises to people," he said.